-If a student is caught using his or her cell phone, the teacher or school staff member will confiscate the phone and give it to an administrator.
-For the first three confiscations, cell phones will be returned to students after they serve a detention.
-After three confiscations, the phone will only be returned to a parent/guardian.
+If a student is caught with a cell phone, the teacher or school staff member will confiscate the phone and give it to an administrator.
+The phone will only be returned to a parent/ guardian.
 If a student has a second infraction, the phone will be confiscated and held until the end of the school year.
-To avoid confiscation until the end of the school year, students and parents may opt for a check-in/check-out system, in which the student brings their cell phone to an administrator in the morning and retrieve it in the afternoon.